 Upon completion of each rotation it is required that each student must complete the preceptor/site/course evaluation form online.
-The evaluation will be submitted anonymously through eMedley.
-The SWC Regional Director and Dean will verify that the site evaluation has been submitted.
-A professionalism behavior report will be filed if the evaluation is not received within 2 weeks of the end of rotation.
-The WVSOM office of assessment will provide collated copies of preceptor evaluations quarterly to the regional Director and Dean without student names.
-Failure to submit the preceptor/site/course evaluation within 2 weeks of the last day of the rotation will result in a professionalism report.
+The evaluation will be reviewed by the SWC regional Director and Dean.
+If the evaluation is not completed properly then it will be rejected and the student will have 48 hours to complete the deficiency and resubmit the form.
+Failure to submit the preceptor/site/course evaluation by the last day of the rotation will result in a professionalism report.

-Log:
+Log Books:

-Logs are maintained during all of the 3rd and 4th year using the eMedley app.
-All patient encounters, procedures, including OMT, etc. should be documented in the log.
-At the end of each rotation, the student is responsible for having the preceptor review the log, validating the student participation in the encounters and procedures.
-The log will be submitted to eMedley app at the end of each rotation for approval.
-The information that is provided in your log is important to demonstrate your past experiences when applying for postgraduate programs and will prepare the student for the paperwork that is required in residency training.
+Log Books are maintained during all of the 3rd and 4th year.
+The log books are available from your Statewide Campus office.
+All patient encounters, procedures, including OMT, etc. should be documented in the log book.
+At the end of each rotation, the student is responsible for having the preceptor sign the book, validating the student participation in the encounters and procedures.
+The log book will be presented to the Statewide Campus Regional Assistant Dean at the end of each rotation for approval.
+If additional pages are needed the student is to request a new log book from their Statewide Campus office.
+The information that is provided in your log books is important to demonstrate your past experiences when applying for postgraduate programs and will prepare the student for the paperwork that is required in residency training.